ge-high-assurance/RACK/assist/README.md

  > Tools: `assist/bin/ontology`

 This module provides various Prolog predicates generated from the `RACK-Ontology` definitions.
-The intend of this module is to provide various helpers that allow Prolog statements referencing specific ontology elements directly (the other ASSIST tools operate at a lower-level and are not specific to the `RACK-Ontology` definitions.
+The intent of this module is to provide various helpers that allow Prolog statements referencing specific ontology elements directly (the other ASSIST tools operate at a lower-level and are not specific to the `RACK-Ontology` definitions).

 This is an optional library that can be used by those wishing to develop ontology-based Prolog extensions for working with RACK data.